paulgrassler/smallsppm/README.md

 # smallsppm

 Compact implementation of the Stochastic Progressive Photon Mapping algorithm by [Hachisuka and Jensen, 2009](https://doi.org/10.1145/1618452.1618487).
 The goal was to create a single source file implementation in the style of [smallpt by Kevin Beason](https://www.kevinbeason.com/smallpt/).
 An existing kd-tree implementation from another [SPPM implementation](https://github.com/shizhouxing/SPPM) was used (license is included at the bottom of this file).
 The most important features include area light sources, a thin lens model for Depth of Field, Motion Blur for simple sphere movements, the modified Phong model for glossy reflections, and direct light sampling.
+An even more compact version of the program is also included (*smallsppm_compact.cpp*). it sacrifices some clarity to provide the same features in less than 800 lines of code.

 ## Quick Start
 To render a scene with smallsppm, first compile the program with e.g. g++: